 Vietnam and Thailand are very close together.
-They share a long border and a similar history, but culturally, they are very distinct.
 They speak different languages, eat different food, and enjoy uniquely independent heritages.
 If you’re considering vacationing in either place, it’s important to understand the differences and similarities before you decide on your destination.
 One thing is certain, in a battle of Thailand vs Vietnam the only winner is you.

 This is truly family style dining where you eat and chat until the food’s gone and you’re totally full.
 It’s delicious, it’s usually cheap, and it’s an absolutely wonderful social affair.
 Bangkok also has the world’s best street food scene, where you and your friends can try a variety of dishes all day (and night) long.
 Eating at a food stall is a great time, but can be intimidating at first.
 Check out these beginner survival tips before your initial trip.